georgepappy/LinearRegression/readme.md

 ## Communication

-In addtition to presenting final Project Slides to the stakeholders, all work (including the slides) will be available on GitHub: https://github.com/georgepappy/LinearRegression
+In addtition to presenting final Project Slides to the stakeholders, all work (including the slides) can be found here: https://github.com/georgepappy/LinearRegression